iwillspeak/PollyTick/README.md

  - [x] Keep track of Execution Time
  - [x] Allow `async` policy execution.
  - [x] Policies with results.
  - [ ] Make capturing of Exceptions optional?
+Yes: #4
  - [x] Allow observer registration.

 ## 🐉 Here be Dragons! 🐉

 This library is quite new.
 It's pretty much feature complete but hasn't been tried in the wild yet.